The Reflector (Mississippi newspaper): Website

 The Reflector launched their non-edu website on February 02nd, 2001, swapping to the www.reflector-online.com domain.

 While operating, the Reflector website has gathered various awards and honors from statewide, regional and national outlets.
 It received two national NBS Aehro awards (2020 and 2021) while managed by Brandon Grisham, the former Online editor.
-It received finalist recognition in 2022 while manged by Joshua Britt.
+It received finalist recognition in 2022 while managed by Joshua Britt.

 Grisham's archival work led to the creation of the Digital Issue Collection and the GAP (Grisham Archival Project, created with resources collected through the Mitchell Memorial Library).
 Both projects offered digital articles and e-editions of older published materials.

 The current website offers access to images, online e-editions, news articles, and podcasts.